 The components of this dish should be stored separately.
 Refrigerate basil oil for up to 72 hours.
 Bring to room temperature prior to use.
 Refrigerate soup in an airtight container for up to four days.
 Prepare grilled cheese croutons as needed.

-If you make this creamy tomato soup w/ basil oil & grilled goat cheese croutons I’d love your feedback.
+If you make this creamy tomato soup with basil oil and grilled goat cheese croutons I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 Creamy Tomato Soup with Grilled Cheese Croutons & Basil Oil